Credit Cards Student Credit Cards

 Credit card rewards and benefits aren't quite as important as building a credit history and learning about responsible credit usage.
 However, we always recommend getting as much value as possible from your credit cards.

-So if you already have a plan to add your teen as an authorized user or have them apply for their own credit card, it doesn’t hurt to see if a credit card also offers valuable rewards and benefits.
-After all, building a credit history while earning cashback or travel rewards is better than only building a credit history.
+So if you already have a plan to add your teen as an authorized user or have them apply for their own credit card, it doesn't hurt to see if a credit card also offers valuable rewards and benefits.
+After all, if you're building a credit history, earning cash back or travel rewards too is a great bonus.

-5 quick tips for building your teen's credit (even while they're a minor)
+5 tips for building your teen's credit (even while they're a minor)

 1. Open a bank account first

-Before you venture into credit cards, consider opening a checking account for your teen and getting them a debit card or prepaid card so they can get comfortable with reviewing their balances and tracking their transactions.
+Before you venture into credit cards, open a checking account for your teen and get them a debit card or prepaid card so they can get comfortable with paying for, tracking, and reviewing their transactions.

 2. Consider making them an authorized user on your credit card

-While your teen is under 18, adding them as an authorized user to your credit card account can help them build credit at an early age.
+While your teen is under 18, adding them as an authorized user to your credit card account may help them build credit.
 As long as they use the card responsibly, holding a credit card as an authorized user can help minors build a positive credit history.
+It's important to check whether your credit card issuer reports credit information for authorized users under 18; not all do.
+My teen has been an authorized user on my credit card since he was 16, but it didn't create a credit history for him.

 3. Look into secured credit card offers